lukeify/notes/Brotli with Nginx.md

 ## Addendums

-If you are dealing with PGP key issues with nginx's package repositories:
+If you are dealing with PGP key issues with Nginx's package repositories:

 * [Updating the PGP Key for NGINX Software][3]
 * [Ubuntu installation guide][4]